 Things to See or Do While in Arthur, IL

 There are many things to see and do in Arthur, including unique Amish experiences.
 One of which is the Amish family-owned Green Meadow Farm, which is perfect for families and groups.
-This goat farm offers horse buggy rides and behind the scenes tours.
+This goat farm offers horse buggy rides and behind-the-scenes tours.
 You’ll also be able to purchase goat milk products.
 Schedule an appointment, or stop by to purchase the locally-grown products.

 The Shady Crest Farm Market is known for its unique offerings and weekly specials.
 Taking a leisurely stroll through the market is the perfect way to spend a morning or afternoon.
-There are many items for sale, including: fresh fruits and vegetables, deli meat and cheese, hand-dipped ice cream, homemade fudge, baked goods, candy, dried fruits, bulk foods and more.
+There are many items for sale, including fresh fruits and vegetables, deli meat and cheese, hand-dipped ice cream, homemade fudge, baked goods, candy, dried fruits, bulk foods, and more.

 Downtown shopping on Vine Street is an attraction in itself.
 In Arthur, the downtown business district is filled with a variety of gift shops, a bakery, fine art, unique craft and boutique shops, furniture shops, and several restaurants.
-The shops feature cheese, fudge, jams, butters, baked goods, and handcrafted furniture.
+The shops feature cheese, fudge, jams, butter, baked goods, and handcrafted furniture.
 You can also take in the local art and photography.

 You’ll also want to add The 200 Acres to your sightseeing list for two reasons: The Great Pumpkin Patch and The Homestead Bakery.
 Open every fall, The Great Pumpkin Patch offers an expansive selection of pumpkins, squash, gourds, and mums.
 It offers one of the widest varieties that you’ll find anywhere in the country.
-This family event covers a wide expanse of fall fun, with mazes, friendly animals, treats, and scares.
+This family event covers a wide expanse of fall fun, with mazes, friendly animals, treats and scares.